-This annual financial report covers abrdn Sustainable Emerging Opportunities Fund (the "Scheme") as an individual entity.
+This annual financial report covers abrdn Sustainable International Equities Fund as an individual entity.

 On 1 July 2023 the Responsible Entity was re-named from abrdn Australia Ltd to MSC Australia Limited (ABN 59 002 123 364) which was subsequently replaced by Melbourne Securities Corporation Limited effective 11 October 2023.
 The Responsible Entity's registered office is Level 2, 395 Collins Street, Melbourne VIC 3000.
 These financial statements are presented in Australian currency.